9 Unusual Places You Probably Didn’t Know Existed

 Coolest Dive Sites In The World: Musa, Isla Mujeres

-Off the coast of Isla Mujeres in Mexico is one of the eeriest dive sites in the world.
+You’ve probably seen this artist’s other works on Tik Tok or Instagram in places like Bali, but off the coast of Isla Mujeres in Mexico is one of his earlier and perhaps eeriest projects.
 British sculptor Jason DeCaires Taylor created over 500 human figures modeled after locals of the island and dropped it in the waters as part of an installation that explores the thematic connection between man and nature.
 Over time these sculptures, capturing people in all kinds of positions, become a part of the sea as corals and algae grow over the concrete.
 In that sense, these figures are alive.
 When the waters are a bit murky and the visibility is poor, the atmosphere is frighteningly haunting when the figures just seem to appear out of nowhere.

 3. Salina Turda